Minimal surfaces in $\mathbb{R}^3$ properly projecting into $\mathbb{R}^2$: Introduction

 Finally, from Theorem I follows the existence of proper Lorentzian null holomorphic immersions in $\c^3$ (see \cite{uy}) and proper conformal maximal immersions in the Lorentz-Minkowski space, with singularities and arbitrary conformal structure.
 See \cite{alar} for the hyperbolic simply connected case.

-The last part of the paper is devoted to properly immersed minimal surfaces in $\r^3$ with non empty boundary.
-A Riemann surface $M$ with {\em non empty boundary} is said to be {\em parabolic} if bounded harmonic functions on $M$ are determined by their boundary values, or equivalently, if the harmonic measure of $M$ respect to a point $P\in M-\partial(M)$ is full on $\partial(M).$ Otherwise, the surface is said to be {\em hyperbolic} (see \cite{ahlfors, P} for a good setting).
+The last part of the paper is devoted to properly immersed minimal surfaces in $\r^3$ with non-empty boundary.
+A Riemann surface $M$ with {\em non-empty boundary} is said to be {\em parabolic} if bounded harmonic functions on $M$ are determined by their boundary values, or equivalently, if the harmonic measure of $M$ with respect to a point $P\in M-\partial(M)$ is full on $\partial(M).$ Otherwise, the surface is said to be {\em hyperbolic} (see \cite{ahlfors, P} for a good setting).
 For instance, $\overline{\d}-\{1\}$ is parabolic whereas $\overline{\d}_+:=\overline{\d} \cap \{z \in \c\,|\, \mbox{Im}(z)>0\}$ is hyperbolic.
-Properly immersed minimal surfaces with non empty boundary lying in a half space of $\r^3$ are parabolic \cite{c-k-m-r}, and the same result holds for proper minimal graphs in $\r^3$ \cite{neel}.
-It is also known that any properly immersed minimal surface in $\r^3$ with non empty boundary lying over a negative sublinear graph in $\r^3$ and whose Gaussian image is contained in a hyperbolic domain of the Riemann sphere is parabolic \cite{l-p}.
-We prove the following complementary result (see Theorem \ref{th:sub}), which also shows that the condition about the size of the Gauss map in \cite{l-p} plays an important role: \begin{quote} {\bf Theorem II.} {\em There exists a conformal minimal immersion $X=(X_1,X_2,X_3): \overline{\d}_+ \to \r^3$ such that $(X_1,X_3): \overline{\d}_+ \to \r^2$ is proper and $\lim_{n \to \infty} \min \{\frac{X_3(p_n)}{|X_1(p_n)|+1},0\}=0$ for all divergent sequence $\{p_n\}_{n \in \n}$ in $ \overline{\d}_+.$} \end{quote} Theorem II contributes to the understanding of Meeks' conjecture about parabolicity of minimal surfaces with boundary.
+Properly immersed minimal surfaces with non-empty boundary lying in a half space of $\r^3$ are parabolic \cite{c-k-m-r}, and the same result holds for proper minimal graphs in $\r^3$ \cite{neel}.
+It is also known that any properly immersed minimal surface in $\r^3$ with non-empty boundary lying over a negative sublinear graph in $\r^3$ and whose Gaussian image is contained in a hyperbolic domain of the Riemann sphere is parabolic \cite{l-p}.
+We prove the following complementary result (see Theorem \ref{th:sub}), which also shows that the condition about the size of the Gauss map in \cite{l-p} plays an important role: \begin{quote} {\bf Theorem II.} {\em There exists a conformal minimal immersion $X=(X_1,X_2,X_3): \overline{\d}_+ \to \r^3$ such that $(X_1,X_3): \overline{\d}_+ \to \r^2$ is proper and $\lim_{n \to \infty} \min \{\frac{X_3(p_n)}{|X_1(p_n)|+1},0\}=0$ for all divergent sequence $\{p_n\}_{n \in \n}$ in $ \overline{\d}_+.$} \end{quote}

+Theorem II contributes to the understanding of Meeks' conjecture about parabolicity of minimal surfaces with boundary.
 This conjecture asserts that any properly immersed minimal surface lying above a negative half catenoid is parabolic.